 4) Long-Term Disability Insurance

 Why?
 Long-term disability insurance is meant to insure against an injury or illness that will keep you out of work for a long duration of time.
-This is completely different from a worker’s comp type issue, so it’s important to not confuse the two.
+This is completely different from a worker’s comp type issue, so it’s important not to confuse the two.
 Long-term disability insurance gives you options for income beyond your established emergency fund.

 1 out of 4 of us will face a long-term disability event, and the top 4 claims are musculoskeletal, cancer, injuries, and then cardiovascular.
 According to the Social Security Administration, 1 in 4 of today’s 20-year-olds will be disabled at some point in their lives before they reach 67, so this is something to take seriously.

-If you become disabled because of an accident, injury, or illness, long-term disability insurance will typically pay 50-60% of your income while you're not able to work.
+If you become disabled because of an accident, injury, or illness, long-term disability insurance will typically pay 50-60% (maybe up to 70%) of your income while you’re not able to work.
 If the benefits come from a private policy, the benefits are paid tax-free, hence the reason why they only insure 50-60% of your income — it avoids moral hazard for you getting paid more while you are disabled vs. working.

 Good tools: Your best place to start is with your employer — most employers will offer a group long-term disability option.
 Now, it may not be the world’s best coverage, but it is better than nothing.
 After that, get a few quotes via a private policy.